getsentry/sentry-docs/src/collections/_documentation/development/contribute/environment.md

 ### Macintosh OS X - Python

 Unfortunately, homebrew recently removed Python 2.
 While some versions of macOS ship with Python 2, it's recommended to not use the system's installation.
-Sentry also requires a specific version of Python, as shown in the file `.python-version`, and this may differ from the system's Python.
+Sentry also requires a specific version of Python, as shown in the file `.python-version`, and this may differ from the system's python.

 We recommend using [pyenv](https://github.com/pyenv/pyenv) to install and manage python versions.
 It should have already been installed earlier when you ran `brew bundle`.

+You should be able to install python by running `pyenv install`.
+This will take a while, since your computer is actually compiling python!

-But you'll need to make some manual changes to your shell initialization files.
+After this, if you type `which python`, you should see something like `/usr/bin/python`... this means `python` will resolve to the system's python.
+You'll need to make some manual changes to your shell initialization files, if you want your shell to see pyenv's python.

 Make sure your `~/.bash_profile` contains the following: